Skip to content

 Government Notice

-If over 500 residents are to be notified, must also notify Attorney General no later than the time consumer notice is provided.
+If over 500 residents are to be notified, must also notify Attorney General no later than the time resident notice is provided.

 Third-Party Notice

-If you maintain covered info on behalf of another entity, you must notify them immediately following determination of a breach.
+If you maintain covered info on behalf of another entity, you must notify it immediately following determination of a breach.
 Must cooperate by sharing relevant information about breach.

 Potential Penalties